subashkonar13/twitterStreaming/README.md

 # Tutorial on Extracting data from twitter and feed it to Postgres

 ## Description
-This tutorial is intended for self learning and making use of client authentication and consumer token(compatible with ver 2 and 1.1 respectively)
+This tutorial is intended for self learning and making use of Twitter client authentication and consumer token(compatible with ver 2 and 1.1 respectively)

 ## Pre-requisites
 1. Install Docker Desktop.